h918m/crowd-funding/README.md

 A crowdfunding dapp is a decentralized application built on a blockchain that allows individuals or organizations to raise funds for their projects, causes or ventures.
 It consists of a smart contract that holds the raised funds until the campaign's funding goal is met.
 Once the goal is achieved, the funds are released to the campaign's creator.

+## Project features

+- [x] User can start a fundraising.
+- [x] Anyone can contribute.
+- [x] End project if targeted contribution amount reached.
+- [x] Expire project if targeted amount not fulfills between deadline.
+- [x] Contributors can withdraw contributed amount if project expire.

 ## Project Structure

 The project is structured into two directories: